Joseph Koziura

-Joseph Koziura (born March 8, 1953) is an American Democratic politician who served in the Ohio House of Representatives from 1985 to 1995 and again from 2001 until 2010.
+Joseph Koziura (born March 8, 1946) is an American Democratic politician who served in the Ohio House of Representatives from 1985 to 1995 and again from 2001 until 2010.

 Life and career

 A native of Lorain, Ohio, Koziura, born on March 8, 1953, first ran and won a seat in the Ohio House of Representatives in 1984.
 He quickly rose in the ranks, and worked as an advocate for new development and innovation for his hometown of Lorain.
 Notably, Koziura was an early advocate for casinos in Ohio.
 He also championed women's rights law early in his career, and voting rights.
 Koziura was also influential on education initiatives, working closely with Ohio Governor George Voinovich throughout the 1990s.

 In 1995, Koziura ran for Mayor of Lorain.
 He campaigned on the basis of his experience in the Ohio House.
 He won the election, took office on January 3, 1996, resigned from his House seat, and was succeeded by Dan Metelsky.
 His time as mayor was marked by colorful events, including a time when a felon threatened and punched Koziura while in his office.
 Soon after, he was arrested for drunken driving.

-When Mr. Koziura ran for re-election of Mayor, his inappropriate remarks about senior citizens and the working class allowed Craig Foltin, a Republican, to win in a Democratic (70/30) city.
+When Koziura ran for re-election of Mayor, his inappropriate remarks about senior citizens and the working class allowed Craig Foltin, a Republican, to win in a Democratic (70/30) city.

 Koziura lost again when he faced Republican Tom Williams, a first time candidate with no political experience, for Lorain County Commissioner.

 In May 2019, Koziura lost his primary election.
-On June 9, 2019, at 4:30 pm Mr. Koziura asked the Democratic Precinct members to appoint him as interim Mayor, promising to unite the party.
+On June 9, 2019, at 4:30 pm Koziura asked the Democratic Precinct members to appoint him as interim Mayor, promising to unite the party.